mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 - Improved Access Control for editing/deleting actions.
 - Changed routing from hash-based to history-based to allow redirects after login.
 - Added SAML IDP.
-- Moved provisioning code to Konvoy, Kommander now uses Konvoy to provision clusters.
+- Moved provisioning code to Konvoy.
+Kommander now uses Konvoy to provision clusters.
 - Added a setting to configure thresholds for resource warnings.
 - Added the ability to show metrics in attached EKS clusters.
 - Added Infrastructure provider management on global level.